Classifying spaces and the Lascar group: Background in category theory and homotopy theory

-Perhaps less familiar is the notion of a \defterm{filtered} category, i.e. a category $\calC$ such that every functor $F: \calJ \to \calC$, with $\calJ$ finite, admits a cocone; to show that $\calC$ is filtered, it suffices to check the following 3 cases: (1) $\calJ$ is empty, (2) $\calJ$ consists of two objects with no nonidentity morphisms, (3) $\calJ$ is the category depicted as $0 {}^\to_\to 1$.
-The notion of a filtered category is a generalization of the notion of a directed poset.
-More generally, if $\kappa$ is a regular cardinal, a $\kappa$-filtered category is a category $\calC$ such that every functor $F: \calJ \to \calC$ with $\calJ$ having cardinality less that $\kappa$, admits a cocone.
+\begin{recall}[Filtered] Perhaps less familiar is the notion of a \defterm{filtered} category, i.e. a category $\calC$ such that every functor $F: \calJ \to \calC$, with $\calJ$ finite, admits a cocone; to show that $\calC$ is filtered, it suffices to check the following 3 cases: (1) $\calJ$ is empty, (2) $\calJ$ consists of two objects with no nonidentity morphisms, (3) $\calJ$ is the category depicted as $0 {}\rightrightarrows 1$.
+Filtered categories generalize directed posets; in particular, if $\calJ$ is a preorder (i.e. a category where each homset as at most one element), then $\calJ$ is a filtered category if and only if it is a directed preorder.
+More generally, if $\kappa$ is a regular cardinal, a \defterm{$\kappa$-filtered} category is a category $\calC$ such that every functor $F: \calJ \to \calC$ with $\calJ$ $\kappa$-small (cf. Recollection \ref{rec:size}), admits a cocone. \end{recall}